oneblockmore/docs-1/src/tutorials/deploy-solidity.md

 provider: () => new HDWalletProvider(MNEMONIC, 'https://web3.devnet.oasiscloud.io')
 ```

-If it doesn't exist already, you need to include the version of the Solidity compiler, `solc`, you need for the Compound contracts, which is likely not your installed Truffle's configured default.
+If it doesn't exist already, you need to include the version of the Solidity compiler, `solc`, needed for your particular contracts, which is likely not your installed Truffle's configured default.
 You'll need the highest version used by the contracts, which is stated at the top (e.g.` pragma solidity ^0.4.24`).
 Add to `module.exports`:

 ```js